 If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Lexington, MO.
 Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

 Facing Charges from Drug Crimes in Lexington, MO?
-You Need Experience on Your Side
+Trust a Team That Delivers Results

-Drug Crimes Lawyer in Lexington, MO: How is the Severity Determined?
+Drug Crimes Lawyer in Lexington, MO: What Affects the Severity of Your Charges?

 In Lexington and across Missouri, the level of punishment for a drug crime—whether charged as a misdemeanor or felony—depends on several key aspects, such as: